-Despite the acknowledged benefits, uptake of agroforestry in particular, has been limited.
 Part of the problem has been the lack of financial support for the up-front capital costs.
-However, the barriers are higher than simply funding and include wider decisionmaking concerns for farmers and practical implementation issues.
+However, the barriers are higher than simply funding and include wider decision-making concerns for farmers and practical implementation issues.

-The England Woodland Creation Offer (EWCO) provides relatively generous funding for woodland scale planting, with some opportunities to flex the scheme to support small group planting, shelterbelts and riparian strips.
-However the scheme is complex to navigate, does not support in-field tree planting and no agricultural activity is allowed in EWCO funded woodland, which collectively rules out many agroforestry systems.
+The Scottish Forestry Grant Scheme (SFGS) provides relatively generous funding for woodland scale planting, with some opportunities to flex the scheme to support small group planting, shelterbelts and riparian strips.
+However, the scheme is primarily focused on the forestry sector and can be complex for farmers to navigate.
+Although there are two agroforestry options within the current grant scheme, these are limited to better land and are based on individual tree protection in low density plantings, which collectively rules out many agroforestry systems for Scottish farmers.